 The following are some of the most common forms of elder abuse and neglect while residing in nursing homes:

-- Examples include kicking, slapping, pinching, pushing, shaking, beating, threats, and verbal or emotional abuse
+- Assault and battery -- examples include kicking, slapping, pinching, pushing, shaking, beating, threats, and verbal or emotional abuse

 - Lack of care for existing medical issues